fujunswufe/d3/lesson6/lesson6.md

         .attr("width", 20)
         .attr("height", 100);
     ```
     * For improvement.
 Remember that the (0,0) of SVG is the upper-left corner.
 So we need to flip the (0, 0) coordinate to lower-left corner.
-And for x coordinate, we will assign a dynamic value related to index of the data and the overall svg's width
+And for x coordinate, we will assign a dynamic value related to index of the data and the svg's width
     ```Javascript
     svg.selectAll("rect")
         .data(dataset)